Do Something

 Teach, or advocate for more, civics in schools.
 Remember laughing at the idiocy of Alabama Senator (former Auburn football coach) Tommy Tuberville who didn’t seem to know the three branches of government?
 That’s not funny.
 We need Americans who know how America works — from how a law is made, to who makes them, who is supposed to defend them (including the president!), to why civic engagement matters.

 Support independent local media.
-One other horrible facet of the pandemic has been the decimation of local newspapers all over the country.
-That leaves citizens with fewer reliable sources of information, and with little or no knowledge of what their local government is doing.
+The decimation of local news all over the country has left citizens with fewer reliable sources of information, and with little or no knowledge of what their local government is doing — and with too much reliance on overheated national news organizations.
 That makes for a less engaged local citizenry and gives politicians the go-ahead to run amok.
 Support The Citizen, subscribe to The Inquirer, support WHYY — or pick your own.

 Support Philadelphia Republicans who will actually compete in the marketplace of ideas.
 There needs to be a place at the table for constructive, opposing views to stimulate new ways of thinking and doing, and to increase accountability for our elected officials.
-It is shameful that, until the very recent rise of Philly’s Working Families Party — who anyway run as Democrats — we’ve been a one-party town for decades.
+It is shameful that, until the recent rise of Philly’s Working Families Party we’ve been a one-party town for decades.

 Have zero tolerance for corruption and unethical behavior.
 A few years ago, we had two indicted sitting City Councilmembers in the city of Philadelphia — one of whom, Bobby Henon, ran unopposed for reelection in 2019, then stayed in office.
 Worse, almost no elected officials in Philadelphia called on Henon to resign or spoke out against his co-defendant, union boss John Dougherty.

 Celebrate those who are doing the right thing, whether Republican or Democrat, especially when it’s brave.
-See, for example, Utah Sen. Mitt Romney.
-Or, closer to home, Republican City Commissioner-turned-PA Secretary of State Al Schmidt.
+See, for example, The Citizen’s Integrity Icons, an incredible group of city workers doing their best for Philadelphians.

 Read something about our American democracy.
 Start way back with Alexis de Tocqueville whose Democracy in America celebrated our greatness, but acknowledged too, our weaknesses as a community and as individuals in the midst of a grand human experiment.
 Turn to Democratic Vistas, Walt Whitman’s seminal work about America, which also recognizes America’s contradictions, and celebrates its hope.

-Try these tips from Megan Phelps-Roper, who grew up and was social media coordinator for the hate-mongering Westboro Baptist Church until she started talking to her critics on Twitter.
+Or try these tips from Megan Phelps-Roper, who grew up and was social media coordinator for the hate-mongering Westboro Baptist Church until she started talking to her critics on Twitter.
 Meaningful conversation can make a difference.
-Yelling at each other gets us where we were on January 6, 2020 — and never want to be again.
+Yelling at each other gets us where we are today — divided, exhausted and angry.

-MORE ON SAVING DEMOCRACY FROM THE PHILADELPHIA CITIZEN
+MORE ON HOW TO STRENGTHEN DEMOCRACY FROM THE PHILADELPHIA CITIZEN

 Advertising Terms